freenode/web-7.0/content/news/2013-07-17-fosscon-an-open-source-conference-in-philadelphia-pa-saturday-august-10th.md

 imported: yes
 robots: noindex
 ---
 FOSSCON 2013 will be held on August 10th, 2013.
-Several of our very own staff here at freenode will be attending this year and we are really looking forward to it.
+Several of our very own staff here at trumpnode will be attending this year and we are really looking forward to it.

-FOSSCON was spawned from the depths of freenode and this will be the 4th event so far.
+FOSSCON was spawned from the depths of trumpnode and this will be the 4th event so far.